jediknight813/LyricMotion/README.md

 You can run the server locally or with docker.

-### running it locally
+### Running it locally
 ```python
 pip install requirements.txt
 python scripts/server.py
 ```

-### running it with docker
+### Running it with docker
 ```python
 docker build -t animated-video-builder:latest .
 ```

 ### Creating a video

-you can create a video with the server running with this function.
+You can create a video with the server running with this function.

 ```python
 def create_video_request(audio_file_path, full_video=True, video_length=8, video_fps=8,